 Chemical Brothers: Let Forever Be

 Absolutely mesmerizing psychedelia.
 You’re fooled again and again as each apparent camera trick turns out to be live action staged to trick the eye.
 It’s like a rock video by M.C.
 Esher.
-The music is reminiscent of the Beatles’ Tomorrow Never Knows, often cited as a Chemical Brothers influence, and compliments a surreal working woman’s day in the life that follows the logic of dreams.
+The music is more than reminiscent of the Beatles’ Tomorrow Never Knows, often cited as a Chemical Brothers influence, and compliments a surreal working woman’s day in the life that follows the logic of dreams.
 Or nightmares, I guess.
+Note how the shaggy drummer stands in for Father Time, his relentless beat representing the passing of the seconds, minutes and hours – in one shot, you can see a little clock on the woman’s nightstand that’s actually a miniature drum kit.

 Beyoncé: Single Ladies